kjolley/BIGSdb_documentation/data_query/0010_determine_allele_identity.rst

 Querying sequences to determine allele identity
 ***********************************************
 Sequence queries are performed in the sequence definition database.
-Click 'Sequence query' from the contents page.
+Click 'Single sequence' query from the contents page.

 .. image:: /images/data_query/sequence_query.png